wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Syntax/WebAssembly/WebAssembly-OpenSource-List.md

 - [v86 #Project#](https://github.com/copy/v86): v86 emulates an x86-compatible CPU and hardware.
 Machine code is translated to WebAssembly modules at runtime in order to achieve decent performance.

+- [Zaplib #Project#](https://github.com/Zaplib): ⚡ Zaplib is an open-source library for speeding up web applications using Rust and WebAssembly.

 # Interpreter

 - [wasm3 #Project#](https://github.com/wasm3/wasm3): 🚀 The fastest WebAssembly interpreter.